cdown/exifrename/README.md

 ## Usage

+See `--help` for more information on how to populate `FORMAT` and other available options, but the basic invocation is:

     exifrename -f FORMAT FILES

 You can also see what would be changed first using `--dry-run`.
-See `--help` for more options.

-How to specify `FORMAT` can also be found in `--help`.

 ## Performance